openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 --------
   - Control interface for configurable pad multiplexer and IO configuration
   - Watchdog timer with programmable timeout and reset capability
-  - JTAG register access for debug and configuration
+  - JTAG CSR access for debug and configuration
   - Boot address and fetch enable control for the Fabric Controller (FC)
   - eFPGA control and configuration interface
   - Ready timeout monitoring for system level recovery
-  - System information and status registers
+  - System information and status CSRs
   - Soft reset capability for all APB Client Peripherals
   - Build date and time information